Breaking barriers, building bridges and shaping the future of public and global health education

 SESSION HOST

-This session aims to explore the evolving landscape of public and global health education, focusing on the integration of innovative approaches and addressing emerging.
-Panellists will examine the intersection of artificial intelligence, authentic assessment, cultural competence and workforce development shaping the future of teaching and learning across public and global health.
+This session explored the evolving landscape of public and global health education, focusing on the integration of innovative approaches and addressing emerging.
+Panellists examined the intersection of artificial intelligence, authentic assessment, cultural competence and workforce development shaping the future of teaching and learning across public and global health.

 Dragan Ilic